LiuShulong/sltlocaltools/README.md

 Test
 ---
-run test to see examples.
+Run test to see examples.

 `python setup.py test`